-During Fieldwork II any absence due to illness or an emergency will need to be made up, at the discretion of the Fieldwork Supervisor, in order to ensure the successful completion of the fieldwork experience.
+During Fieldwork II a student may be absent due to illness or an emergency for a maximum of three days and not necessarily jeopardize the successful completion of the fieldwork experience.
+The three days may not be taken as vacation days.
 For unusual circumstances, such as a family wedding, the student may request limited time off.
 It is the prerogative of the Fieldwork Supervisor to grant or deny the request.
 Time off, under these circumstances, should be made up by working extra days, such as Saturdays, or extending the length of the fieldwork.

-During Fieldwork II it is expected that you will work the same schedule as your Fieldwork Supervisor, which may include taking the same holidays as the staff at the facility to which you are assigned.
+During Fieldwork II it is expected that you will take the same holidays as the staff at the facility to which you are assigned.
 University student holidays do not apply to you during your affiliation.
 Holidays taken during fieldwork are not a part of the three-day limit of days off due to illness or emergency, and it is the discretion of the fieldwork supervisor whether the holiday has to be made up or not.
 Planned absences of more than one day must first be approved by the Academic Fieldwork Coordinator prior to requesting approval of the fieldwork supervisor.